Gcore named a Leader in the GigaOm Radar for AI Infrastructure!Get the report

 One way of overcoming performance degradation is to migrate your workloads to regions with fewer activities.
 But the ultimate solution is to move to a server with more capacity.
 The cost of such a server depends on the type and configuration, with dedicated servers being costlier than virtual servers.

-For example, Gcore virtual servers that support Linux and Windows operating systems start at $4.99.
+For example Gcore virtual dedicated servers that support Linux and Windows operating systems start at $4.99.
 The entry-level servers have 1vCPU, 512MB RAM, and 20GB disk, and you can adjust the specifications to match your workload.
 A dedicated server with an E-2236 Intel Xeon CPU, 32 GB RAM, and 2x 480 SSD disks starts at $206 per month and guarantees outstanding performance without exception, even for highly demanding workloads.
 A user who needs the full capacity of Gcore’s top-end cloud server could experience performance issues if they tried to put that same workload through an entry-level server, which is why it’s important to pick the option that matches your use case.
 Gcore’s experts can help with that.

 Regulations, Compliance, and Governance